DENA DAVIDA, M.A., C.M.A., Ph.D.

 • Nationality: Canadian and American

 2014 Conception and realization of “Envisioning the Practice: International symposium on performing arts curation” in Montréal.
-Co-editor for a book project in process with 50+ contributors: “Live Arts Curation: Global perspectives, envisioning a theory and practice”.
+Co-editor for the anthology 55 contributors: “Live Arts Curation: Critical perspectives, essays and conversations in theory and practice,” Berghahn Books, 2019.

-2011-2015+ Conception and development of a university masters’ level programme in performing arts curation; a first seminar taught in 2014 in the Museum Studies Programme at the University of Québec.
+2011-2015+ Conception and development of a university masters’ level programme in performing arts curation; Canada’s first seminar on the subject, taught in 2014 in the Museum Studies Programme at the University of Québec.

 2009-11 Co-conception and animation of the Tribune 840 series of round table discussions with students and professor researchers within the Dance Department of UQAM.